Bring It On Again

 Parents Need to Know

-Parents need to know there's some unsportsmanlike conduct and lots of skimpy outfits.
+Parents need to know that there's some unsportsmanlike conduct and lots of skimpy outfits.
 Whittier breaks into the school pool after hours with a boy she barely knows.
 There's a gay male character, but the only kissing is between the main character and her boyfriend.
 The main characters have their integrity tested, but come through with flying colors.
 In other words, there's very little here to worry parents.

 What's the story?